 1. Your attorney will be there to ensure your concerns are addressed throughout the proceedings.

-Hiring an attorney provides you a confidential source of guidance and information.
+Hiring an attorney for victim representation provides you a confidential source of guidance and information.
 We can help explain the complicated and frequently frustrating criminal process.
-We can help explain why certain decisions were made, why certain charges were pressed or dropped.
+Our victim representation services can help explain why certain decisions were made, why certain charges were pressed or dropped.
 Throughout the proceedings, we can help explain to you the strengths and weakness of certain evidence or charges, and can explain what is happening as motions are made and argued.

 2. Your attorney will be your buffer throughout the chaos of a criminal trial.